Fusselwurm/arma3-reflection/README.md

 # arma3-reflection
-sqf scripts get access to server CL parameters

-This is an arma3 server extension that provides access to the arma3  command line parameters.
+This is an arma3 server extension that provides access to the Arma3  command line parameters.

 ## Installation

+Compile either as VS project (Windows) or using the `make` (Linux).

-Put the `reflection.so` into your arma dir
+Put the `reflection.so` or `dll` into your arma dir

 ## Usage

 Use in SQF context.
-Return value is a string with format `<error code>,<return value>`.
+Return value is a string containing an SQF array of the format `[<int: error code>,<string: return value>]`.

 * Error code `0` means success